farukh-dm/springboot-microservice-demo/README.md

     Add @EnableCircuitBreaker to application class

     Add @HystrixCommand to methods that need circuit breaker

+	This creates a proxy class on top of your class & this proxy has logic for circuit breaker functionality.
+	In case of error, that logic kind of checks for fallback method & calls it, if available.

     	@HystrixCommand(fallbackMethod = "carsFallback")
     	public List<CarInfoDto> cars() {
     	  ..